corawym/evr-summer-2017/README.md

 ## Authors

-Authors are Cora, Jeff, and Shaahid
+Authors are Cora, Jeff, and Shaahid.
-See also the list of [contributors](https://github.com/redacademy/evr-summer-2017/graphs/contributors/) who participated in this project.
+Click here for list of [contributors](https://github.com/redacademy/evr-summer-2017/graphs/contributors/) who participated in this project.